COVID-19: Information for pregnancy and newborn screening participants

 - If you have a possible or confirmed COVID-19 infection you will still be able to access maternity ultrasound services however you or your midwife must ring the facility to check whether they are able to complete the scan and what precautions need to be taken.
 Please note, some radiology providers may not be able to complete your scan.

 - You may be required to attend the appointment on your own unless you need a translator or have been advised otherwise by your screening provider.
 Family or support persons can travel with you to the appointment but should not enter the practice.

 - You may be offered a shorter scan appointment to allow the practice to schedule more space between appointments.
 While the important scanning procedures will take place, social scanning, such as 3D imaging, won’t be available in these shorter appointments.

 - Health providers have the right to stop a scan if they are uncomfortable with patient behaviour or undeclared symptoms, such as coughing.

 - Your health provider will follow infection prevention and control guidelines to ensure that the practice, your scanning suite and processes are safe.If you have any queries about your appointment you can talk to your ultrasound service provider directly.

 - If you are unable to have your first trimester ultrasound, your lead maternity carer will offer you second trimester screening.

 Newborn metabolic screening (the heel prick test) will continue to be provided to newborn babies.
 Your midwife will be guided by infection prevention and control guidelines to keep you and your baby as safe as possible during the test.
 We encourage you to talk to your midwife if you have any questions.

-Newborn hearing screening will continue to be provided at most DHBs across all alert levels, although there may be some locations where that services is not currently available.
+Newborn hearing screening will continue to be provided at most DHBs in all levels of the traffic light system, although there may be some locations where services are not available.